SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 </table>

 ## Comment:
-Notice that this example is a hard approach to image recreation.
-Most of the examples that we found in the literature solve the problem losing track of the actual shapes that form the images.
-Those approaches tend to use images as genomes and the Crossovers mixe the images in different ways.
-Mutations perform simple additions of new polygons, or add random colored pixels.
-The objective in that case is simply to reproduce the image.
-In our case we want to reproduce the image, but we want to be able to identify the polygons that constitute it.
-So our optimization has to find the right number of unique polygons and colors that best represent the image (a way harder task :relaxed: ).
+It's important to note that this example represents a more challenging approach to image recreation.
+Many existing methods in the literature tend to solve the problem by disregarding the actual shapes that compose the images.
+In these approaches, images are often treated as genomes, and crossovers blend images in various ways.
+Mutations may involve simple additions of new polygons or the introduction of randomly colored pixels.
+The primary objective in these cases is to replicate the image itself.

+In contrast, our approach aims not only to replicate the image but also to preserve the identity of the individual polygons that collectively form the image.
+Thus, our optimization process seeks to determine the optimal number of unique polygons and colors that faithfully represent the image.
+This task is considerably more challenging and nuanced.
+:relaxed: